Asthmador

 Asthmador was a nonprescription treatment for the relief of bronchial asthma made by the R. Schiffmann Company.

 It consisted of a mixture of belladonna, stramonium and potassium perchlorate, and was a fine powder intended to be burned and the smoke inhaled.
-The primary alkaloid present in the mixture was hyoscyamine, and when the powder was ingested rather than burned, could be used to induce hallucinations.
-In severe overdose it could hospitalize the patient or cause death.
+The primary alkaloid present in the mixture was hyoscyamine, and when the powder was ingested rather than burned, it could be used to induce hallucinations.
+In severe overdose, it could hospitalise the patient or cause death.

 Prior to the introduction of rescue inhalers in the mid-1950s this was an over-the-counter remedy for asthma attacks.
 Asthmador was sold in packets like cigarettes, in tins like pipe tobacco, or as an incense.
 The paroxysms would abate within a few minutes of inhaling the mixture.